Iguazú in 3 Days

-The amazing waterfalls at Iguazu, on the border between Brazil and Argentina, are one of the ‘Natural Seven Wonders of the World’.
-They were at the top of our South America bucket list.
-We spent 3 nights in Foz do Iguaçú, a city on the Brazilian side of the Falls, crossing to the Argentinian side for a day trip.
+The amazing waterfalls at Iguazú (Iguaçu in Portuguese), on the border between Brazil and Argentina, are one of the ‘Natural Seven Wonders of the World‘ and were at the very top of our South American bucket list.
+We spent 3 nights in Foz do Iguaçu, a city on the Brazilian side of the falls, crossing to the Argentinian side of the falls for a day trip.

-You could, theoretically, just visit the Falls on one side but I would thoroughly recommend going to both.
-In Brazil, you can get up-close to fully experience the sights and sounds of the huge body of water.
-Whilst the trails in Argentina give you a broader perspective of the sheer scale of the waterfalls.
+You could, obviously, just visit the falls from one side, but I would thoroughly recommend going to both.
+The waterfalls lie inside national parks in each country.
+In Brazil, you can get up-close to fully experience the sights and sounds of this huge body of water.
+Whilst following the trails in Argentina gives you a broader perspective of the sheer scale of the waterfalls.

 We stayed in the city centre with plenty of bars, restaurants and shops within walking distance.
-To reach the various attractions, we took local buses.
-There are plenty of tours available, but we were happy travelling by bus and doing our own thing.
-We had planned to take a bus for the day trip to Argentina, but a taxi driver made us an offer we couldn’t refuse.
+To reach the falls and various other attractions, we took buses (the airport bus runs between the town, the airport and the National Park) and taxis.
+There are plenty of tours available, but we were happy doing our own thing.

 Itaipu Dam